MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 # **runLocationTakeToPost**
 > runLocationTakeToPost(runLocationTakeToPostRequest)

-A player takes any location which is not a registered top-level location and places another selected location.
+A player takes any location which is not a registered top-level location and places it into another selected location.
 It is designed to create a valuable state among all locations and player inventories.
 However an invalid use may create an invalid game state.
-Remember - a player can only take from a location if he is assigned to a top-level location (vehicle or patient).
-The 'take_location_ids' list starts with the players current location.
-The 'to_location_ids' list ALWAYS starts with a top-level location (vehicle or patient)
+The 'take_location_ids' is an id list (as string) of the location the player wants to take into his inventory.
+The list should start with a toplevel location.
+The 'to_location_ids' is an id list (as string) of the new locations parent in the players inventory.
+If the list is empty, the item is placed as in the root level of the inventory.

 ### Example
 ```dart